Published November 2014, but applicable to ANY year on this side of Christ’s return.

 And in His death and resurrection, Jesus brought forth a new creation, a new humanity, a new “race” where all natural divisions, prejudices, and separations have been abolished.

-In other words, God’s answer to the problem of race relations in America is an transformative encounter with the Lord Jesus Christ and an experience of His ekklesia, rightly conceived and rightly practiced.
+In other words, God’s answer to the problem of race relations in America is a transformative encounter with the Lord Jesus Christ and an experience of His kingdom community – the ekklesia – rightly conceived and rightly practiced.

 On this score, Derwin Gray – a black pastor from North Carolina – and I coauthored an article that we feel is timeless in its message, for it embodies a “Jesus response” to the thorny issue of racial struggles and perceptions in America and the world.